-In day 2 of our 10-Day Album Challenge, I present (for thee) Sir Lord Baltimore’s 1970 debut, Kingdom Come.
-This cult album deserves it’s double designation of “Sir” and “Lord”, and has a special place in hearts at cottagemixtape.com.
-I can’t recall how I discovered this album, it was originally on Mercury (a major label) and periodically is reissued.
-Once discovered however, it has been played often amongst our friends, at parties, the cottage, the camp or otherwise.
+In day 2 of our 10-Day Album Challenge, I present for thee, the majestic, Sir Lord Baltimore and their 1970 debut album, Kingdom Come.
+This cult album deserves it’s double designation of “Sir” and “Lord”, and has a special place in our hearts at cottagemixtape.com.
+I can’t recall how I discovered, this album to be honest?
+Probably through one of its many re-issues.
+Once discovered, however, it has been played often amongst our friends, at parties, the cottage, the camp or otherwise.